 Yen began his career as a child actor, appearing in acclaimed films by director Hou Hsiao-hsien (侯孝賢) such as "Cheerful Wind" (風兒踢踏踩) and "The Boys from Fengkuei" (風櫃來的人).
 He became best known for his role in the popular "The Kung-Fu Kids" action series.

-In 2002, Yen was sentenced to a 15-year jail term for his involvement in a kidnapping case.
-After being released from prison on parole in 2012, he rebuilt his life through calligraphy teaching and charity work.
+In 2002, Yen was sentenced to 15 years in jail for his involvement in a kidnapping case.
+After being released from prison on parole in 2012, he devoted himself to charity work and used his personal experience to encourage others to turn their lives around.

 He later published an autobiography titled "Letting Go of My Fists, Painting a New Life: The Awakening of Yen Cheng-kuo," and directed the 2018 gangster film "Gatao 2: Rise of the King" (角頭2:王者再起).